 - Plan your data import

 - Validate your data

 - If unsure of the process, data load in UAT (Sandbox) before attempting to load in Production.
-Also, it is recommended you import using a small test file first to make sure you’ve prepared your source data correctly.
+Also, you must import a small test file first to ensure you’ve prepared your source data correctly.

-- As a best practice, Review the data that is being loaded, by pulling reports, and ensure that fields are required to be filled for triggers/flows/rules functionality are filled in.
+- As a best practice, Review the data being loaded by pulling reports and ensure that fields required to be filled for triggers/flows/rules functionality are filled in.